emeuc3m/A_star_visualization/README.md

 # A* visualization by @emeuc3m
-# Idea based on a video by youtube channel Tech With Team.
+# Idea based on a video by youtube channel Tech With Tim.

 This project consists of a visualization on how the A* algorithm works.